ericlyun/tutorial-iseda2025/docs/instructions/khronos.rst

 Khronos instructions
 --------------------

 Khronos is an RTL simulator with cross cycle optimization.
-It can fuse some redundant memory access to allow better memory locality and speedup RTL simulation.
+It fuses some redundant registers to reduce memory access, allowing better memory locality and RTL simulation speedup.

-Khronos takes ``FIRRTL`` and c++ testbench as input, supporting ``cement``, ``hector`` and ``origen``.
+Khronos takes ``FIRRTL`` and c++ testbench as its input, generating executable simulator as output.
 The following picture gives where khronos is in the AHS workflow:

 .. image:: khronos/khronos-flow.png
     :width: 800